Eddie Nketiah, Hudson-Odoi left out of England's World Cup squad after 'snubbing' Ghana

 Source: www.ghanaweb.com

-England manager, Gareth Southgate has named his call-up for the 2022 FIFA World Cup without Ghanaians duo, Eddie Nketiah, and Callum Hudson-Odoi.
+England manager, Gareth Southgate has named his call-up for the 2022 FIFA World Cup without Ghanaian duo, Eddie Nketiah and Callum Hudson-Odoi.

-The manager of the Three Lions has named his final 26-man squad for the 2022 FIFA World Cup in Qatar with Tottenham Horspusrs captain Harry Kane as the leader of the playing body.
+The manager of the Three Lions has named his final 26-man squad for the 2022 FIFA World Cup in Qatar with Tottenham Hotspurs striker, Harry Kane as the leader of the playing body.

 Goalkeeper Jordan Pickford, Harry Maguire, Trent Alexander-Arnold, Jude Bellingham, James Maddison, Raheem Sterling, Bukayo Saka, Marcus Rashford, and Manchester City's Phil Foden are some of the notable names in Gareth Southgate's final World Cup squad.

-The list now comes without Arsenal striker, Eddie Nketiah, and Chelsea's Callum Hudson-Odoi whom many Ghanaians were hoping to see in the Black Stars for the World Cup after switching nationality from England to Ghana.
+The list now comes without Arsenal striker, Eddie Nketiah, and Chelsea's Callum Hudson-Odoi whom many Ghanaians were hoping to see in the Black Stars for the World Cup but the duo are yet to take a decision on a possible nationality from England to Ghana.

 Callum Hudson-Odoi is still eligible to play for the Black Stars despite featuring thrice for the Three Lions while Eddie Nketiah is yet to make a senior team appearance for England.